......................

 3) The rebound damping should be set so that the rear suspension will return reasonably rapidly over the first half of it's travel, and then slow up as the suspension extends to it's full movement.
 Rebound damping is usually set up with regard to the strength of the main springs being used, but can, on our Falcon shocks be varied to suit individual requirements.

-4/ Front fork damping action should have a similar feel as the rear shocks, on compression and rebound speed, so that they works together providing a balance between front and rear suspension.
+4) Front fork damping action should have a similar feel as the rear shocks, on compression and rebound speed, so that they works together providing a balance between front and rear suspension.

 If the forks tend to be too soft, more oil can be added to help them stop bottoming out.
 Air caps can also be fitted, and with a small amount of air pressure in each leg can help to prevent bottoming out of the forks.
 The speed of the fork movement can be changed by varying the oil viscosity inside each leg and also the ride height can sometimes be increased at the front end, by putting spacers on top of the springs to bring the ride height to the top of it's travel.

 Any suspension settings are always experimental, and are best tested under the actual working conditions.
 All operation of the suspension should then be assessed, with a view to make any adjustments you feel may be necessary to correct any behaviour problems that you come across while riding the bike.
+If you need any further advice on setting up your suspension, then please contact us during our telephone answering hours.

-E-Mail: form Falcon Shocks
+Falcon Shocks Enquiry Form

-Copyright Control © 1997 [Picture This] All rights reserved.
+Copyright Control 1997 [Picture This] All rights reserved.